What Is Controlled Unclassified Information (CUI)?

 The good news is, Accent clients are 70% of the way there on the technical controls since those are already part of our managed IT services process.

 At Accent Computer Solutions, our main objective is to ensure our clients are not only NIST compliant but are adequately protected against all forms of breaches.
-We achieve this by offering managed IT services, security, and consulting.
+We achieve this by offering managed IT services, security, and consulting for Southern California businesses and beyond.

 Contact us today to find out more about how we can help you gain NIST certification and maintain your compliance.